DarthRevanEh/Smec/README.md

 you will go flying when hit, and the longer you will be unable to move.

 If you go too far offscreen in any direction, you will die.
 You have five lives.
-Run out of lives, and it’s over.
+Run out of lives, and itâ€™s over.

 Each player's controls are as follows: